Secodis/TSS-WEB/A_SSDLC_Requirements/02_Secure-Operation.md

 ## 2.1.
 Environment Separation
 Systems in production MUST be strictly separated from development and test systems:
-1. Production and development MUST be separated using different environments (e.g. in cloud environments using separate accounts/subscriptions).
+1. Production, test and development system MUST be separated using different environments (e.g. in cloud environments using separate accounts/subscriptions/accounts).
 2. Connections between different environments MUST not be possible
+3. Ressources MUST not be shared between production and other environments (especially not secret storages)
-3. Production data SHOULD not be used on non-production systems (exceptions see 6.
-Security Tests).
+4. Production data SHOULD not be used on non-production systems (exceptions see [A.5.
+Security Tests][A_SECTESTS].
-4. Users and systems MUST be authorized separately for each environment.
+5. Users and systems MUST be authorized separately for each environment.
-5. Access servers SHOULD be separated instances for all environments but MUST be at least use separate realms.
+6. Access servers SHOULD be separated instances for all environments but MUST be at least use separate realms.
+7. Access to the production environment MUST be granted strictly on a need-to-know & least privilege basis (see 2.6 Administrative Access below) and SHOULD be automated where possible.

 ## 2.2.
 System Hardening
 Systems (e.g. web servers, application servers, container platforms or content management systems, cloud platforms or other runtime environments) MUST be hardened according to common best practices.